influxdata/community-templates/docker/README.md

 ## Setup Instructions

-  The data for the dashboard is populated by the included Telegraf configuration.
-The Telegraf Configuration requires the following environment variables
+  The data for the dashboard is populated by the included Telegraf configuration which includes the Docker Input.
+You may need to customize the input configuration, specific the `endpoint` value, depending on how you are running Docker.
+More information can be found in the [Telegraf Docker Input documentation](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/docker).

+  The Telegraf Configuration requires the following environment variables:

   - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to the `telegraf` bucket.
 You can just use your master token to get started.
   - `INFLUX_ORG` - The name of your Organization (this will be your email address on the InfluxDB Cloud free tier)